bholloway/angularity.github.io/source-hugo/content/start/installation.md

     git clone git@github.com:<YOUR_GITHUB_USERNAME>/node-angularity.git

 Force the global install to defer to this working copy.
+You still need to have performed the global install above.

     npm link